RodolfoPelinson/AtlanticForestMetacommunity/EMS/EMS.md

     FALSE Morro do Diabo                        Quasi-Gleasonian
     FALSE Jataí                                Quasi-Clementsian

 # Correlation with Environmental Gradients

-We only analysed those gradients for metacommunities that exhibited a coherent metacommunity structure.
+We only analyzed the correlation between the underlying gradient with true environmental gradients for the metacommunities that exhibited a coherent metacommunity structures.

 ### Broad Spatial Extent